an-n-ie/Regex_Tutorial/regex-tutorial.md

 ## Summary

-To put it simply, regex is an input validator when a specific format is required from the user.
+A regular expression is a sequence of characters that defines a specific pattern.
+Regex can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
+They can also be used to validate input required from the user.
 We will be breaking down the components of a regex used to match a hex value.
-Hex values are a special code that represents colors using the hexadecimal color code format.
+Hex values are special codes that represent colors using the hexadecimal color code format.

 The following is an example: `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`